etsangsplk/sputter/docstring/take.md

 # (take count seq+) takes the first elements of sequences
-Will return a lazy sequence of either 'count' or fewer elements from the beginning of the provided sequences (concatenated).
+Will return a lazy sequence of either /count/ or fewer elements from the beginning of the provided sequences (concatenated).
 If the source sequences are shorter than the requested count, the resulting sequence will be truncated.

 ## An Example